praj-bellakka/tp/docs/DeveloperGuide.md

 ![Food Tracker Class Diagram](diagrams-DG/FoodTrackerDatabase_Class.png)

+The `FoodTrackerDatabase` class consists of an ArrayList of FoodTrackers.
+It handles all functionalities that uses/amends the Food Tracker Database.

 The `FoodTrackerDatabase` component consists of:
 - `addEntry()` Adds a FoodTracker object to the database.
 - `sortDatabase()` Sorts the database by date.